 The Homestay Experience

-Homestay Florida regularly works in conjunction with international student placement agencies to carefully select all of its students for homestay through a rigorous screening and orientation process.
-We acquire detailed personal profiles for students and prospective host families alike, and match homestay opportunities accordingly.
+Homestay Florida regularly works in conjunction with international student placement agencies and sports organizations to carefully select their homestay participants through a rigorous screening and orientation process.
+We acquire detailed personal profiles for students / athletes and prospective host families alike, and match homestay opportunities accordingly.